NREL/HPC/docs/Documentation/Systems/Swift/running.md

 `swift.hpc.nrel.gov` is a round-robin alias that will connect you to any available login node.

-External (non-NREL) users will need to either use the [HPC VPN](https://www.nrel.gov/hpc/vpn-connection.html), or connect to an intermediate system such as the [SSH gateway host](https://www.nrel.gov/hpc/ssh-gateway-connection.html) at hpcsh.nrel.gov first, then ssh from that host to one of the addresses above.
-Note that hpcsh.nrel.gov will require Password+OTP to log in, but the connection to Swift will only require a password, no OTP code.

 ## SSH Keys
 User accounts have a default set of keys `cluster` and `cluster.pub`.
 The `config` file will use these even if you generate a new keypair using `ssh-keygen`.
 If you are adding your keys to Github or elsewhere you should either use `cluster.pub` or will have to modify the `config` file.